alvis-lin/server/README.md

 ## Quiz app

 Some fundamentally elements, which are already introduced in Question Form App, would not be mentioned again in Quiz App such as how to add the map and how to add the button
+Noted that Phonegap server need to be opened every time that user's would like to test the application.
+To open Phonegap server, type  "phonegap serve" into the bitvise terminal console.

 ### Overview